- Yale University, B.A. (cum laude), Comparative Literature/Ethics, Politics & Economics

 - Editor, Stanford Law Review

-Ms. Srinivasan clerked for Judge Raymond C. Fisher on the U.S. Court of Appeals for the Ninth Circuit.
+Judge Raymond C. Fisher, U.S. Court of Appeals for the Ninth Circuit.

-Ms. Srinivasan has been named one of the “Top 100 Lawyers” in California by the Daily Journal along with one of the state’s “Top IP Lawyers.”
+In 2019, Ms. Srinivasan was named on the Lawdragon 500 – Lawdragon’s list of the leading 500 lawyers in America.
+Ms. Srinivasan has also been named one of the “Top 100 Lawyers” in California by the Daily Journal along with one of the state’s “Top IP Lawyers.”
+The National Law Journal named Srinivasan an Elite Woman of the Plaintiff’s Bar in 2018 (ALM).
+Also in 2018, Law360 called Srinivasan an Intellectual Property MVP.
+She was recently awarded the Cornerstone Award by the South Asian Bar Association of North America for her dedication to furthering the professional development of the South Asian legal community.
+In 2018, she was named an Intellectual Property Trailblazer by the National Law Journal (ALM).
 In 2017, she and her co-counsel received the “California Lawyer Attorneys of the Year” (CLAY) award for their work in Flo & Eddie Inc. v.
 Sirius XM Radio Inc., a copyright class action involving pre-1972 sound recordings.
-Srinivasan was named a “2017 Power Lawyer” by The Hollywood Reporter.
-Srinivasan has also been recognized as a “Trailblazer” The South Asian Bar Association of Southern California.
-The Recorder has included her on both their 2017 Women Leaders in Tech Law list and their 2016 Women Leaders in Tech Law list.
-She was also named one of the Daily Journal’s “Top Women Lawyers” in 2017 and 2016.
+Ms. Srinivasan was named a “2017 Power Lawyer” by The Hollywood Reporter.
+She also has been recognized as a “Trailblazer” by The South Asian Bar Association of Southern California.
+The Recorder has included her on their Leaders in tech Law list for three straight years – in 2016, 2017 and 2018 (ALM).
+She was also named one of the Daily Journal’s “Top Women Lawyers” for three consecutive years – in 2016, 2017 and 2018.
 The National Law Journal called Ms. Srinivasan one of the nation’s 75 Outstanding Women Lawyers.
-In 2018, Srinivasan was profiled by Super Lawyers in an article called, “From AP to IP.”
-The article describes how Srinivasan’s past career as an AP reporter helped prepare her for high-stakes litigation.
-Additionally, Srinivasan’s many significant class action achievements helped secure Susman Godfrey’s recognition as a Law360 “Class Action Group of the Year” in 2018.
+Additionally, Srinivasan’s many significant class action and intellectual property achievements helped secure Susman Godfrey’s recognition as a Law360 “Class Action Group of the Year” in 2018 and an “Intellectual Property Group of the Year” in 2019.

-Ms. Srinivasan serves as a commissioner on the Judicial Nominees Evaluation Commission of the California State Bar, which vets the governor’s potential judicial candidates.
-In the Spring of 2018, she will teach a course on Class Actions at UCLA Law School.
+Ms. Srinivasan previously served as a commissioner on the Judicial Nominees Evaluation Commission of the California State Bar, which vets the governor’s potential judicial candidates.
+She has taught a course on Class Actions at UCLA Law School.
 Ms. Srinivasan sits on the Board of the Western Justice Center and has previously served on the executive committee of the South Asian Bar Association of North America.
 She is a member of the California Bar Foundation.
 Before becoming a lawyer, Ms. Srinivasan reported for The Associated Press in Washington D.C., covering national media and telecommunications policy.
+Read all about her prior career here.
+“From AP to IP” (Super Lawyers, 2017, Thomson Reuters).